JeKo2022/Automated_Red_Teaming_Tool/README.md

 **Automated Red Teaming Tool**

-This is an interactive, Streamlit-based red teaming tool that allows users to conduct red teaming of language models whether hosted locally or accessed via API.
+This is an interactive red teaming tool that allows users to conduct red teaming of language models whether hosted locally or accessed via API, exposed through streamlit user interface.
 The goal is to enable users to enhance the safety of their systems.

+### This project showcases:
+- Full-stack **AI safety engineering** skills, including:
+  - Front-end tool development with Streamlit
+  - Backend orchestration of LLMs for evaluation
+  - Prompt management and LLM-as-a-judge reasoning
+  - Data handling and visualization of safety outcomes

 Users can:
 - Upload their own red teaming prompts